devjunhong/devjunhong.github.io/_posts/2020-05-11-module_2_how_to_design_data.md

 ### Combine design function and data

-In the previous [post](https://devjunhong.github.io/how%20to%20code/module_1b_how_to_design_functions/), we take a look how to design a function.
-Since we work closely with data and function, we need to understand how to do both in terms of using design receipe.
-When we want to build a function that consumes non-primitive data, we can copy the template we've wrote in design receipe.
+In the previous [post](https://devjunhong.github.io/how%20to%20code/module_1b_how_to_design_functions/), we take a look at how to design a function.
+Since we work closely with data and function, we need to understand how to do both in terms of using the design recipe.
+When we want to build a function that consumes non-primitive data, we can copy the template we've written in the design recipe.

-In addition, all the time designing a function and data is independently.
+Besides, all the time designing a function and data is independent.
 It doesn't produce a side-effect when we change input or output forms of data consumed by a function.

 ### Intervals
-Interval represents sequence of integers in a row.
+Interval represents a sequence of integers in a row.
 In the notation, the square bracket means including and round bracket means excluding.
-Let's make an example about intervals.
+Let's make an example of intervals.

 ```
 [2, 4]